andef4/interpret-segmentation/docs/rise.rst

 Modifications for image segmentation interpretability
 -----------------------------------------------------
 RISE was built for image classification tasks.
-To make it work with segmentation, we interpret every pixel of the output segment as its own class.
+To make it work with segmentation, we handle every pixel of the output segment as if they are  their own distinct class.
 We let RISE generate a saliency map for every one of these pixels and then merge the generated saliency maps.
 Currently, the RISEResult class supports two merge methods: ``max()`` and ``mean()``.

 .. figure:: images/rise_max.png